Risk Controlled Image Retrieval: Experiments

-Fig.\ref{fig_multiple_ece} depicts the reliability diagrams of different methods across the four datasets.
-It can be seen that none of these curves conforms to the ideally-calibrated line (dashed line), indicating that the heuristic uncertainty itself is not reliable.
-Moreover, the gaps between the curves and the dashed line vary across datasets for both MCD, BTL and Deep Ensemble, implying that the same uncertainty estimation method cannot consistently perform across different datasets.
+\cref{fig_multiple_ece} depicts the reliability diagrams of the uncertainty estimator of different image retrieval systems across datasets.
+It can be seen that none of these curves conform to the ideal calibration line, indicating that the heuristic uncertainty itself is not well-calibrated.
+Moreover, the gaps between the curves and the dashed line vary across datasets, implying that existing uncertainty estimation methods cannot consistently perform across different datasets.